 All of it was teed up by having the audacity to not listen Grant Cardone and go for it in the only way that I could: no money down.

 I am not a genius, and I am not special.
 If I can do it, you can do it.
 Appreciate and admire Grant Cardone.
 Listen to every last thing he has to say.
-But take him with a grain of salt as it relates to NMD.
+But take him with a grain of salt as it relates to no money down.
 Done right, no money down works!

 Investors: What do you think?
 Is no money down truly “investing?”
 Is it a feasible way to build wealth?